 Easy Greek Salad Recipe

 - Peel and slice cucumbers and place in a bowl with 1/2 chopped red onion.

 2. Halve grape (or jellybean) tomatoes and place in bowl with cucumbers and onion.
 Add chopped fresh oregano and mix well.

 3. Break off a hunk (that’s a technical measurement) and crumble it over your chopped veggies and herbs.

 4. Finally, dress your salad with a simple mix of equal parts red wine vinegar and olive oil.

 5. Mix well and enjoy!
 Honestly, the leftovers are equally delicious because all of those fresh veggies marinate in the vinegar and olive oil for incredible flavor.
 Boom!
-I feel like spraying something with Windex.

 I hope you enjoy this refreshing summer salad!
 I’d love to know what you enjoy using your fresh cucumbers and tomatoes with in the summer.
 Happy Gardening!